Coffee with the Royal Touch!

 ACIDITY: Bright, Pungent, Citric

 Coffee Background: Tanzania Peaberry Zanzibar is a premium blend from high-altitude estates in Southern Tanzania (often Lunji, Utengule and Kanji Lanji Estates) and Northern Tanzania (Mondul, Burka, Ngila and Lyamungu Estates).
 There is a large variety of rare trees and flowers growing on the farm as well as several rivers.
 Surrounded by the Ngila Forest reserve in the north and foothills of Mt.
 Kilimanjaro in the south, this coffee is very unique.
-The Peaberries are a mutated bean, having one small round shaped bean develop instead of two halves per cherry.
+The Peaberries are a mutated bean with one small round shaped bean instead of two halves per cherry.
 The mutated beans are separated out in harvesting, making this a rare treat.
-Tanzania Peaberry displays a spice-like aroma whose taste is close to Kenya.
+Tanzania Peaberry displays a spice-like aroma whose taste is close to Kenyan.

 Royal Coffee Bar

 And Roasting Co.